enclave-networks/docs.enclave.io/kb/how-to-configure-dns-forwarding-on-linux.md

 Reboot the operating system to enable the change.
 You should see the Enclave name server prepended to the top of `/etc/resolv.conf`

-> **Important:** `100.66.110.73` is not the address of your local Enclave name server.
+> **Important:** `100.66.110.73` is not the address of your local Enclave name server, it's an example.
 Find your system's virtual address by running `enclave status` and look for the virtual address under local identity.
 Alternatively use `ip addr`.

-## Ubuntu 16.04 (resolvconf)
+## Ubuntu 16.04

 By default, Ubuntu 16.04 uses `resolvconf` to manage the contents of `/etc/resolv.conf`.
 To add the local Enclave name server to the search order, add the local Enclave virtual address using the *nameserver* directive in `/etc/resolvconf/resolv.conf.d/head`